 Driven by our vision, we have a healthy pupil voice body which comprises a number of groups.
-Our School Council, made up of elected representatives from each class, meets on a weekly basis to discuss school issues and to organise charity / fundraising events.
+Our School Council, made up of elected representatives from each class, meets on a weekly basis to discuss school issues and organise charity and whole school fundraising events.
 Worship leaders within each class help to shape daily worship and make regular contributions to it.
 Our Eco Warriors help us remember our duty of stewardship, sharing information with the whole school and organising events to promote positive change and the Junior Road Safety Officers help to keep our campus and local area safe whilst promoting healthy ways of travelling to and from school.
-Our well-being ambassadors help to share the message that we should treat everyone as they need to be treated and that bullying of any kind is not tolerated.